Liquidity Pool

 Soroban liquidity pools are exclusive to Soroban and cannot interact with built-in Stellar AMM liquidity pools.

-Implementing a custom liquidity pool should be done cautiously.
+Implementing a liquidity pool contract should be done cautiously.
 User funds are involved, so great care should be taken to ensure safety and transparency.
 The example here should not be considered a ready-to-go contract.
 Please use it as a reference only.

 The Stellar network already has liquidity pool functionality built right in to the core protocol.
 Learn more here.